 In 2021, 9.13 billion broiler chickens were raised for meat and 111 billion eggs were laid by hens in just the United States.
 The vast majority of these chickens are GMOs, as they have been bred purposefully to select for certain traits that stand to increase profit margins.
 There are, however, a few small farms raising heritage chickens—which belong to breeds recognized by the American Poultry Association prior to the mid-20th century—who are able to naturally breed, can live long lives outdoors, and have a slow growth rate.
 However, extinction threatens many heritage breeds because they are not as economically advantageous as more popular broiler breeds.
 Heritage chickens represent the closest thing to a GMO-free chickens in the United States today.

-What is sometimes referred to as non-GMO chicken feed is feed that has not been genetically engineered, though it will likely have been modified in other ways.
-These foods may also fall under the category of organic because organic certification in the U.S. prohibits genetic engineering.
+What is sometimes referred to as non-GMO chicken feed is feed that has not been genetically engineered through recombinant DNA techniques, though it will likely have been modified in other ways.
+These foods may also fall under the category of organic because organic certification in the U.S. prohibits gene splicing.
 While this means that the ingredients in the feed have not had their genes edited to better tolerate herbicides or withstand certain insects considered pests, it is important to realize that virtually all crops grown on a large scale, including the corn and grains that make up a lot of chicken feed, have been bred over decades so that they bear more fruit.
 There is no evidence to suggest that using chicken feed that includes genetically modified ingredients of any type is less safe or healthy for birds than using one that is labeled GMO-free.4 However, some feed producers are creating formulas using crops that are grown in a system of regenerative agriculture.
 Regenerative methods of growing feed crops have better outcomes for the soil than industrial methods of growing feed crops.

 The terms “GMO-free” and “non-GMO” are both used to describe foods that are free of genetically engineered ingredients.
 The primary difference is where they are used, as different countries tend to favor one term or the other.